-Q #38.
-How do you find duplicates bugs in the Quality Center?
+Q #38) How do you find duplicate bugs in the Quality Center?

-Ans.
-We can find duplicate bugs in the defect manager tab using “Find Similar Defects” button.
-We need to enter defect description in brief and it shows similar defects.
+Answer: We can find duplicate bugs in the defect manager tab using the “Find Similar Defects” button.
+We need to enter the defect description in brief and it will show similar defects.

-Q #39.
-Does Quality Center supports UNIX Operating environment?
+Q #39) Does Quality Center support the UNIX Operating environment?

-Ans.
-Yes, Quality center comes with two kinds of licenses:
+Answer: Yes, the Quality center comes with two kinds of licenses:

 - Quality Center for Windows.